Simple online tools for developers, networking, text and conversions.

 Common mistakes in sample input

-Extra spaces or line breaks were included in the input.
+Hidden spaces or line breaks were added to the input

 Next steps